Children's Place cuts profit view on post-Sandy promotions

-Children's Place Retail Stores Inc (PLCE.O) cut its full-year profit forecast citing increased promotional activity in the fourth quarter after superstorm Sandy battered the U.S. northeast.
+Nov 15 Children's Place Retail Stores Inc cut its full-year adjusted profit forecast citing increased promotional activity after superstorm Sandy battered the U.S. northeast, from where the company draws almost a third of its revenue.

-The company's shares, which have gained 20 percent of their value over the past year, were down 15.5 percent at $48.15 on the Nasdaq on Thursday.

-"The promotional environment has intensified as retailers are promoting deeper to clear inventory, post-Sandy," Children's Place vice president of finance John Taylor said on a conference call with analysts.
+The kids' clothing retailer said it now expects full-year adjusted profit of between $3.10 and $3.15 per share, down from its previous forecast of between $3.20 and $3.30 per share.

 Analysts on average were expecting adjusted profit of $1.24, according to Thomson Reuters I/B/E/S.